oerc0122/MDANSE/Doc/pages/installation.rst

 MDANSE Installation
 --------------------

-To get started with MDANSE, you can follow the MDANSE Installation Tutorial at :ref:`installation_tutorial`.
+To get started with MDANSE, you can follow the MDANSE installation guide at :ref:`installation-tutorial`.

 Explore the Documentation